benidevo/cargopulse-api/README.md

 ## Usage

 - Authentication: Use JWT tokens for authenticating API requests.
-- Shipment Management: Create, update, and delete shipments.
+- Shipment Management: Create and update shipments.
 - User Management: Manage users and API keys for accessing the API.
-- Webhook Integration: Set up webhook URLs for receiving shipment state notifications.

 ## License